 Tennis elbow, also known as lateral epicondylitis, is an elbow injury that occurs as a result of overuse.
 The pain associated with this condition affects the lateral epicondyle, the area where the forearms’ tendons connect with the bony outer portion of the elbow.
 While named from the tennis injury, this condition can occur from any activity that involved repetitive grasping, lifting, and even typing.
 While tennis elbow typically affects adults aged 30 to 50, anyone who continually stresses their elbow and forearm are at risk of developing this condition.

 Treatment of lateral epicondylitis may include the following and typically resolves with simple non surgical care along with rest.
 Anti inflammatory medication, icing of the affected area, forearm band or brace, and physical therapy exercises typically provide a cure.
-The use of a cortison injection by rapidly reducing inflamation may speed the healing process.
+The use of a cortisone injection by rapidly reducing inflammation may speed the healing process.
 Surgery if rarely required and is only recommended after failure of non surgical care or the rare case where there is a significant partial tear of the tendon.

 Golfer’s Elbow (Medial Epicondylitis)